Erasmus+

 Funded projects

-Here you can find more information on the the project "(De-)Construct Gender" which was funded by Erasmus+.
+Here you can find the cultural project “FULCRUM”, which was funded by Erasmus+.

-Here you can find more cultural projects funded by different EU programmes.
+Here you can find the cultural project “Digital Drama Workshop”, which was funded by Erasmus+.

 Open calls